c3m-labs/MeshTools/README.md

 ## Usage

-After you have installed the paclet, load it to Mathematica session with `Needs`.
+After installing the package, load it in the Mathematica session with `Needs`.
 To access the documentation, open the notebook interface help viewer and search for "MeshTools".

 ### Example of extruded mesh